Salah Hamouri: 2011 Release: the Shalit prisoner exchange

-His wife later commented that in Hamouri's case, French diplomacy had been based on 'discretion': 'they have been very discreet.
-The mere fact of being imprisoned in Israel turns one into a suspect, despite everything.'
+His wife later commented that in Hamouri's case, French diplomacy had been based on "discretion": "they have been very discreet.
+The mere fact of being imprisoned in Israel turns one into a suspect, despite everything."

+In France many commentators, prominent among them Pascal Boniface, have noted a striking incongruency between the way French diplomacy showcased the imprisonment of Shalit and treated his release as a matter of urgency, and the muted discretion – some say 'indifference' – shown to Hamouri's plight during his incarceration without trial for three years.

 2011-2016

 Hamouri changed his vocational interests from sociology to law, and enrolled as a law student at Al Quds University near Abu Dis in the West Bank.
 His access to the university suffered from several bureaucratic hassles (tracasseries) regarding his freedom of movement.
 In April 2015, the military commander of the West Bank Nitzan Alon banned him from entering the area for a period of six months, from 24 March until 24 September 2015, meaning that he would not be able to sit his exam in July to qualify as a lawyer.
 He subsequently enrolled in graduate school for a master's degree in human rights.
 The ban was renewed twice hindering his practical training to be a lawyer.
 The restriction, whose rationale was unexplained, lasted continuously for one and a half years, destroying his social life, obstructing his participation in social events with family such as weddings and graduation ceremonies; and denied him access to his workplace in Ramallah, or visiting his parents in Al-Ram.